tsutterley/pyTMD/doc/source/getting_started/Glossary.rst

     Pole Tide
         apparent tide due to variations in the Earth's axis of rotation about its mean

+    Radiational Tide
+        tidal constituents or components induced by the absorption and re-emission of solar radiation

     Range
         height difference between the :term:`High Water Height` and the :term:`Low Water Height`